Weimar II

 Weimar II is an electoral constituency (German: Wahlkreis) represented in the Landtag of Thuringia.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 32.
 It covers most of the city of Weimar.

 Weimar II was created for the 1994 state election.
 Originally named just Weimar, it was renamed before the 2014 election after a small part of the city of Weimar was transferred to Weimar I – Weimarer Land II.
-Since 2019, it has been represented by Steffen Dittes of The Left.
+Since 2024, it has been represented by Ulrike Grosse-Röthig of The Left.

 Geography

 As of the 2019 state election, Weimar II covers most of the city of Weimar, specifically the city districts (Ortsteile) of Ettersberg-Siedlung, Gaberndorf, Gelmeroda, Innenstadt, Legefeld/Holzdorf, Niedergrunstedt, Nördliche Innenstadt, Nordstadt, Oberweimar/Ehringsdorf, Possendorf, Südstadt, Südweststadt, Taubach, Tröbsdorf, Weimar-Nord, and Weimar-West.

 Members

 The constituency was held by the Christian Democratic Union (CDU) from its creation in 1994 until 2009, during which time it was represented by Frank-Michael Pietzsch (1994–2004) and Peter D. Krause (2004–2009).
 It was won by The Left in 2009, and represented by Thomas Hartung, who defected to the Social Democratic Party (SPD) in 2010 and served the remainder of his term as a member of that party.
 The CDU's candidate Jörg Geibert regained the constituency in 2014.
-It was again won by The Left in 2019, and is represented by Steffen Dittes.
+It was again won by The Left in 2019, and is represented by Steffen Dittes, followed by Ulrike Grosse-Röthig from 2024.